-Depreciation is calculated on a SLM basis over the estimated useful lives of the assets as follows:
+Depreciation is calculated on a straight-line basis (SLM) basis over the estimated useful lives of the assets as follows:

-Sl.
-No. Block Useful lives estimated by the management (in years)
+SI.
+No. Block Useful lives estimated by th management (in years)

-1 Research and development equipments 5
+I Research and development equipments 5

 2 Computer equipments 3

 3 Furniture and fixtures 10